MaximilianSti/ocmmed_mirror/README.md

 - cplex 12.10+
 - python packages in the `requirements.txt` file

+## Installation
+Refer to installation instructions for dexom-python: https://pypi.org/project/dexom-python/

 ## Inputs
-The `config.yaml` file contains the main parameters, including the path to the metabolic model and the path to the gene expression file
+The `parameters.yaml` file contains the main parameters, including the path to the metabolic model and the path to the gene expression file
 `additional_params.yaml` contains more optional parameters

 ## Main pipeline